Feel Confident and Informed Each Step of the Way

 It is natural to experience discomfort in the area of operation.
 You may also experience some drowsiness or dizziness depending on the type of anesthesia you receive or on the amount of pain medication you are taking at home.

 Bromaline and Arnica tablets help reduce post-operative bruising.
 These are available for purchase in our office.

 It is very important that you stay hydrated after surgery as this will greatly help the healing process.
 We recommend at least 6-8 cups of water, very limited caffeine, and no alcohol for at least 2-3 weeks after your surgery.
 Gatorade is also recommended to help with hydration.

-Start with small simple meals and advance as you tolerate.
-Eat multiple small means that are high in fiber and protein.
+Start with small, simple meals and advance as you tolerate.
+Eat multiple small meals that are high in fiber and protein.
 A protein shake 1-2 times a day is also encouraged (Costco carries a good brand that is low in sugar and comes in many flavors called: Premier Protein.)
 Take your stool softener with your meals.
 Drink fresh pineapple juice or eat fresh pineapples as these can help with bruising.